CaseIT: History

 Co-founded in 2004 by Paul Cyr and Zephaniah Wong, CaseIT began as a competition between undergraduate teams within Simon Fraser University.
 Jenny Chao (2005) expanded the competition to incorporate teams from Western Canada, and in the following year, Andrew Kumar drew teams from across Canada.
 In 2007, Somnath Suresh included teams from the United States and Denmark and in the following year, Rey Lim changed the format into a 24-hour case competition with international teams from Africa and Asia.
 Steven Chia stabilized the growth of CaseIT in 2009 by formalizing and institutionalizing many processes.
 Furthering the progression of CaseIT, Nima Sarhangpour played an integral role in the incorporation of the CaseIT Foundation.
 CaseIT 2012 also saw the first University from Australia take part in the event.
 CaseIT 2014 saw the addition of the Wildcard Round through Jillian-Joy Marlinga.
 Gwendoline Wong increased the number of teams competing to 19 team for CaseIT 2015 and combined the Discussion Panel and the Corporate Evening events.
 In addition, Gwendoline launched InTech, a case competition held parallel to the international competition exclusively for students at Simon Fraser University.

-With CaseIT 2018, PIVOT, a one-day local ideathon was launched as a way to provide a platform for local students to showcase their skills and talents to the business community.
+In 2018, the CaseIT organizing committee created a satellite competition called PIVOT.
+This took the format of a one-day local ideathon and was launched to provide a platform for BC-based students to showcase their skills and talents to the business community.
 CaseIT 2018 saw the first time roll-out of a two-case competition format as well as the Wildcard round, effectively allowing competitors more opportunities to showcase their skills and knowledge.